-Postage and shipping are requested to cover mailings to implementing agencies, community partners, mailing of evaluation supplies, mailing of surveys when necessary, and mailing of incentives when necessary for distribution and collection in the amount of \$1,000 for the year.
+Postage and shipping are requested to cover mailings to implementing agencies, community partners, mailing of evaluation supplies, mailing of surveys when necessary, and mailing of incentives when necessary for distribution and collection in the amount of \$1,500 for the year.

-Project Specific Supplies
+Project Specific Supplies \$2,700

 Specific supplies will be purchased that are necessary to conduct the evaluation.
-These include items like data analysis software, electronic survey software, USB flash drives, pens, notepads, markers, folders, binder clips, and mailers at an estimated cost of \$3,940 for the year.
+These include items like data analysis software, electronic survey software, USB flash drives, pens, notepads, markers, folders, binder clips, and mailers at an estimated cost of \$2,700 for the year.

-Internal Copying
+Internal Copying \$150

 Funds are requested for internal duplication costs related to evaluation materials including recruitment materials, consent forms, reports, and all paperwork related to the Human Research Protections Office (HRPO).
-The estimated cost is \$100 for the year.
+The estimated cost is \$150 for the year.

-Participant Compensation for Evaluation
+Participant Compensation for Evaluation \$5,000

 Participants will be provided with items to compensate them for their time participating in the evaluation.
-Items valuing at approximately \$5.00 each (e.g., lunch bag) will be provided to each person participating in the PSE evaluation and survey coordination/participation for a maximum of \$5.00 x 500 people = \$2,500.
+Items valuing at approximately \$5.00 each (e.g., lunch bag) will be provided to each person participating in the PSE evaluation and survey

+coordination/participation for a maximum of \$5.00 x 1000 people = \$5,000.

 Nutrition Education Materials: \$0

-Travel: \$7,495
+Travel: \$9,173

-175
+Please refer to Section C of this template.

 Building/space lease or rental: \$1,500

 UNM PRC Evaluation is requesting \$1,500 to pay for storage of evaluation materials, participant incentives, and other supplies awaiting distribution to communities.

 Cost of publicly owned building space: \$0

 Maintenance and repair: \$0

 Institutional memberships and subscriptions: \$0

 Equipment and other capital expenditures: \$0

-Total direct costs: \$257,843
+Total direct costs: \$266,632 --------------------- -----------

-Total indirect costs: \$14,181
+Total indirect costs: \$14,665 ----------------------- ----------

-Indirect cost rate of 5.5% for a total of \$14,181 of indirect costs.
+Indirect cost rate of 5.5% for a total of \$14,665 of indirect costs.
 This falls well below the limit of 26% for colleges and universities.
 (See Attachment 1.b.)

-Total Federal funds: \$272,024
+Total Federal funds: \$281,297